Water Alarms – Winter Water Shutoffs

 This easy-to-use device can be placed behind toilets, behind the washer, under sinks, and even in access panels where plumbing is found.
 To learn more, simply Google “water alarms.”

 This simple, inexpensive device could end up saving you $Thousands$.
-At TJ’s, we like The Watchdog.
+At TJ’s Painting and Renovations Co., we like The Watchdog.